Introduction: How to Set Up Wine on Raspberry Pi

 To illustrate the general process, there should be used the following sets of commands (one goes after another):

 You will see a window with the habitual Windows installation manager.
 So, you should just follow the prompts and set up an application as if you were operating on some Windows device.
-After that any software installed in such a way can be launched directly from Raspbian start menu.
+After that, any software installed in such a way can be launched directly from the Raspbian start menu.

 That's it!
 Enjoy :)

 UPD: It seems like ExaGear is no longer in service.
 If you haven't purchased the ExaGear license yet, so, I think you'd better use QEMU (https://www.qemu.org/) The general principle will be the same.